The Agitator

 The Agitator is a 1945 British drama film directed by John Harlow and starring William Hartnell, Mary Morris and John Laurie.
+It was written by Edward Dryhurst and based on the 1925 novel Peter Pettinger by William Riley.

+Plot

-Its plot follows a young mechanic who unexpectedly inherits the large firm where he works and tries to run it according to his socialist political beliefs.
-It was based on the 1925 novel Peter Pettinger by William Riley.
-It was made by British National Films at the company's Elstree Studios, with sets designed by the art director Wilfred Arnold.
+A young mechanic unexpectedly inherits the large firm where he works and tries to run it according to his socialist political beliefs.